PaulHazelden/TheOtherPlace/README.md

 # Next Steps

 Quite a lot needs to be done before the book can be published, but it doesn't all need to be done quickly, and it doesn't all need to be done by me.
+The main aim of creating this repository is to make information about the book, (along with the process of getting it published and dealing with the issues it raises) accessible to friends and the public at large.
-The aim of creating this repository is to break down the tasks so that the various parts become more manageable, and to make it possible for other people to step in and help.
+One thing I have recently done is to break down the tasks so that the various parts become more manageable, and to make it easier for other people to step in and help.

-Here is the current [Task List](Task_List.md).
+Here is the current [Task List](Task_List.md), which links to the other information about the book and progress towards publication.

-You can download a PDF [two page summary](SF_Torment_or_Destruction.pdf) of the message.